How to Get Booked for Speaking Using Your Website

 Your website copy needs to make that shift.
 What do you stand for?
 What do you push back on?
 What’s the conversation you want to be known for leading?
 That clarity needs to come through from your homepage headline down to your about page.
 If someone lands on your site and can’t quickly identify what you’re known for and why it matters, they’re moving on to someone else.

-The photos are one of the most overlooked parts of positioning yourself as a speaker or media personality through your website.
 A speaker website needs three specific types of photos: a wide stage shot showing audience scale, a mid-range teaching shot showing your delivery, and a high-resolution headshot with a transparent background for event promotional materials.

 1. 1 wide stage shot.
 This image shows you at a podium or on stage with the audience visible in the background or frame.
 It communicates scale — that real people show up to hear you speak.
 Even a smaller event reads well if the framing is right.